 If you're like most job seekers, you know that you're supposed to send a thank-you note after an interview, but you're not quite sure what that note should say or what makes a good one.
-Here are the five most important things to know about how a post-interview thank-you note can increase your chances of getting the job: 1.
-What does sending a thank-you note achieve?
+Here are the five most important things to know about how a post-interview thank-you note can increase your chances of getting the job:

 Thank-you notes contribute to the overall picture of a candidate.
 They serve two functions: First, they signal that you pay attention to the little things and care about presenting the best possible face to your candidacy.
 And second, they signal interest by showing that you went home, digested everything you learned in the interview, and concluded that you're still enthusiastic about the position.